variotry/knockout-decorator/README.md

 ### 3.Use pureComputed and computed

-Just attach "@vt.pureComputed" or "@vt.computed" to a accessor as below.
+Just attach "@vt.pureComputed" or "@vt.computed" to an accessor as below.

     @vt.observable
     public firstName = "Bob";